A Weekend Guide to Savannah

 Things to do in Savannah:

-- Walk around the downtown Historic District to marvel at all of the gorgeous homes and mansions.
+Walk around the downtown Historic District to marvel at all of the gorgeous homes and mansions.
 All of the tree lined streets with Spanish Moss on them are simply breathtaking.
 Make sure to visit each of the city's squares to see each of the different statues, sculptures, and center pieces.
 Check out our favorite (and FREE) 3 Self-Guided Walking Tours of Savannah to explore the city!

 HAVE YOU EVER BEEN TO SAVANNAH?
 WHAT ARE YOUR FAVORITE THINGS TO EAT, PLACES TO STAY, OR THINGS TO DO?
 COMMENT BELOW WITH MORE RECOMMENDATIONS!

 Thank you to Visit Savannah and Visit Tybee for hosting my visit to Savannah.
 This post may include affiliate links, which comes at absolutely no cost to you.
 All proceeds go directly back into maintaining this website and making it better for you.All opinions are my own.